 Your well-being should not depend more on the beliefs of health care professionals than on knowledge of your own.
-If your doctor hears that statement watch for a stifled snort, as though "knowledge of your own" meant that you personally had to get the equivalent of a medical degree to understand all that you would need to understand.
+If your doctor hears that statement watch for a stifled snort, as though "knowledge of your own" meant that you personally had to get the equivalent of a medical degree to understand all that you would need to understand to make safe decisions.
 That is the view through the self-serving lens that filters what health care professionals imagine to be their objective view of the world.

 You don't need to know how to do the operation.
 You need to know who does, but medicine is dead set against your finding out (see Panos).

-You also need to know more about your own health and more about what can be learned from the health of other people in your community.
-It doesn't have to be only the Community Patient Agency collecting such information.
-There are new opportunities for individual patients to contribute to and gather such information themselves.
+You also need to know more about your own health and more about what can be learned from the health care experiences of other people in your community.
+It doesn't have to be only the Community Patient Agency that collects such information.
+There are new opportunities popping up here and there for individual patients to contribute to and gather such information themselves.
+Like the Scanadu device.

 Buckminster Fuller believed that the informed individual could solve large-scale issues better than prevailing sociopolitical systems could.